Rotem Anna Diamant

 2021 – “The founder of Canada Comics Open Library highlights four artists to watch”, Quill and Quire May issue

-2019 – present – Canada Comics Open Library, blog author , admin writer, and editor
+2019 – present – Canada Comics Open Library, volunteer blog author , admin writer, and editor

 2018- present – Toronto Zine Library, volunteer blog author